subhacom/argos/README.md

     size by specifying `minimum pixels`, `maximum pixels`, `minimum width`, `maximum width`, `minimum length` and `maximum length`.

 #### Batch tracking
 You can also run the tracking in batch mode from the command line.
 This is useful for processing a number of files from a shell script.
+This uses YOLACT for decteting objects and SORT for tracking.

 ```
 python -m argos.batchtrack -i {input_file} -o {output_file} -c {yolact_config} -w {yolact_weights} -s {score} -k {max_objects} --hmin {minimum_height} --hmax {maximum_height} --wmin {minimum_width} --wmax {maximum_width} --overlap {minimum_overlap} --max_age {maximum_misses}
 ```

-where every entry inside braces ({}) is to be replaced by the appropriate value.
+where every entry inside braces is to be replaced by the appropriate value.
 The arguments are described below (full list can be obtained by the command `python -m argos.batchtrack -h`)

 - `input_file`: path of input video file

 - `output_file`: path of output data

 - `yolact_config`: path of yolact configuration file (as described above in step 10)

 - `yolact_weights`: path of yolact trained weights/network file (as
   described above in step 10.3)

 - `score`: a decimal fraction between 0 and 1 specifying acceptable detection score.
 0.15 is more lenient and 0.75 is more strict.
 For weights trained to detect a single object 0.15 to 0.3 can be usable.

 - `max_objects`: maximum number of object to retain.
 This keeps at most top k objects with maximum detection score.

 - `minimum_height`: an integer - filter out detected objects whose bounding box has length in pixels less than this number.

 - `maximum_height`: an integer - filter out detected objects whose bounding box has length in pixels larger than this number.

 - `minimum_width`: an integer - filter out detected objects whose bounding box has width in pixels less than this number.

 - `maximum_width`: an integer - filter out detected objects whose bounding box has width in pixels larger than this number.

 - `minimum_overlap`: a decimal fraction between 0 and 1 - the minimum
   overlap between two overlapping objects in successive frames to consider them the same object.
 This overlap is measured as the ratio